 Group and local centres provide walkable access to daily necessities for surrounding communities.
-Possible centres are identified for investigation of appropriate planning and non-planning initiatives to support their ongoing viability and role as a community meeting place (this is mainly in relation to existing suburban areas of Canberra).
+Possible centres are identified for investigation of appropriate planning and non-planning initiatives to support their ongoing viability and role as a community meeting place.
 This could include communities where social stresses may be in evidence, however the actual centres are to be confirmed through further analysis.
 In addition, new community facilities support growth and underpin wellbeing across Canberra.